linkedin/rest.li/src/pathspec.md

 ```

-It worth noting that single element indexing is currently not defined yet.
+It is worth noting that single element indexing in Array's PathSpec is currently not defined yet.
 For example indexing the first element of an array is currently not defined.
 Alternatively this can be achieved by using the range PathSpec.
 ```
 /recordArray/0 # This sytanx is not defined yet /recordArray?start=0&count=1 # This syntax has been defined